hyperledger/caliper/docs/vNext/MonitorsAndObservers.md

 The prometheus monitoring module options comprise:
 - interval: monitor update interval
 - url: The Prometheus URL, used for direct queries
-- metrics: The queries to be run for inclusion within the Caliper report, comprised of to keys: `ignore` and `include`.
+- metrics: The queries to be run for inclusion within the Caliper report, comprised of to keys: `include` and `queries`.
-  - `ignore` a string array that is used as a blacklist for report results.
-Any results where the component label matches an item in the list, will *not* be included in a generated report.
+  - `include` a string array that is used to determine metric inclusion through javascript regex.
+Any query results where the label of interest, as specified in the queries block, matches an item within the include list via regex, will be included in a generated report.
-  - `include` a series of blocks that describe the queries that are to be run at the end of each Caliper test.
+  - `queries` a series of blocks that describe the queries that are to be run at the end of each Caliper test.

-The `include` block is defined by:
+The `queries` block is defined by:
+- name: the metric name that the query relates to, used when building the report
 - query: the query to be issued to the Prometheus server at the end of each test.
 Note that Caliper will add time bounding for the query so that only results pertaining to the test round are included.
 - step: the timing step size to use within the range query
-- label: a string to match on the returned query and used when populating the report
+- label: a string to match on the returned query and used as a component identifier when populating the report
 - statistic: if multiple values are returned, for instance if looking at a specific resource over a time range, the statistic will condense the values to a single result to enable reporting.
 Permitted options are:
   - avg: return the average from all values
   - max: return the maximum from all values